 - Perfect for summer

-Light brown sugar: You can use regular white sugar here too if you’d prefer, just make sure it’s organic if you’re based in America otherwise it may not be vegan-friendly!
+Light brown sugar: You can use regular white sugar here too if you'd prefer.
+Just make sure it's organic if you're based in America otherwise it may not be vegan-friendly!

-Plantbased milk: coconut, oat or soya milk all work well depending on what you have to hand!
+Plant-based milk: coconut, oat or soya milk all work well depending on what you have to hand!

-Cornflour: also known as cornstarch (yes they are the same thing!).
+Cornflour or cornstarch (yes they are the same thing!).
 This is the thickening agent which will give us a nice rich passion fruit curd for the filling.